pmean/build-website/text/16/pilot-study.md

 There's a technical qualifier here.
 If your outcome is binary (only two possible values), then you might run the pilot study to get an idea of how common or how rare the particular outcome is.
 In general, a very rare outcome, such as mortality in a group of patients that is not seriously ill, requires much larger sample sizes than a more common outcome.

 Now, how many subjects do you need in your pilot study to get a good estimate of the standard deviation?
 That's a tricky question.
-I've seen a couple of sources that say you need 20, 30, 40 or 80 subjects,  but it's hard to understand the justification for any of these numbers.
+I've seen a couple of sources that say you need 20, 30, 40 or 80 subjects,? but it's hard to understand the justification for any of these numbers.
 [One other recommendation][pub1] is that you don't use the standard deviation directly in your power calculation, but instead rely on the upper 80% confidence limit for the standard deviation if you're shooting for 80% power.

 Now that standard deviation isn't the only valuable piece of quantitative information from a pilot study.
 Some other things that might be worth estimating: